HOW TO TRAVEL WITH A BABY

-- medela pump bottles (x4) so I can switch to a clean one and no need to get up to clean in bathroom and I don’t trust the water in airports or planes…
+Medela pump bottles (x4) so I can switch to a clean one and no need to get up to clean in bathroom and I don’t trust the water in airports or planes…

-- medela nipples for bottle
+Medela nipples for bottle

-- if in long flight, I would take the cooler with me.
+If on a long flight, I would take the cooler with me.

-- medela cleaning wipes that doesn’t require water.
+Medela cleaning wipes that don’t require water.

-- BEST HOUR TO TRAVEL
+BEST HOUR TO TRAVEL

 The best time we’ve found that works for us, is booking a flight or going for a car trip right before Oliver’s nap.
-Also, getting your flight in advance is great to make sure you can sit next to daddy if you’re both traveling together! it happened to us quite a few times where we had to ask people if they’d be kind enough to move…most of the time, they feel bad or just really don’t want to sit next to you and your baby anyway! haha
+Also, getting your flight in advance is great to make sure you can sit next to daddy if you’re both travelling together! it happened to us quite a few times where we had to ask people if they’d be kind enough to move…most of the time, they feel bad or just really don’t want to sit next to you and your baby anyway! haha

-- HOW TO DEAL WITH NAPTIME
+HOW TO DEAL WITH NAPTIME

-What’s worked for me and Oliver is rocking him and holding him. the loud noise of the plane or the car usually pacifies a baby because it sounds like the mom’s tummy.
+What’s worked for me and Oliver is rocking him and holding him.
+The loud noise of the plane or the car usually pacifies a baby because it sounds like the mom’s tummy.
 Now that he’s a little older, he’s on his schedule hence why we travel around nap time even though he’s not as easy to rock because he’ll fight me for a good 5 minutes while everyone stares at me.
-Now he much rather be entertained and touch everything!
+Now he would much rather be entertained and touch everything!

-- DON’T FEAR TSA!
+DON’T FEAR TSA!

-- to check in or gate check?
+#1 – To check in your stroller, or gate check?

 You basically have two options, either gate check your stroller or check it in.
 If you have a nice stroller, you definitely should get a travel bag for it because they don’t always treat it kindly.
 You can also request a plastic bag for your car seat if you have one, most airlines will provide it.
 There’s also Umbrella strollers that are great for your trip!
 Some can even go in the luggage compartment in the plane.
 Click here to see my post about strollers.

-I’ve seen a lot of parents just use their sling or baby carrier and check in their stroller.
+I’ve seen a lot of parents just use their sling or baby carrier and check-in their stroller.
 I absolutely love the ring sling ones…especially from wild bird.
 I do think it’s the easiest unless in our case, we had to carry the diaper bag, the breast pump and some…although keep in mind that they can be delayed flights or missed connections….so I’d be extra careful with that as far as checking in your stroller.
 I have these amazing hooks on the stroller that makes it much easier to just stroll Oliver and the extra stuff around.
 Click here.

-Kyle puts his stuff and folds up the stroller and car seat onto the moving carpet.
+Kyle puts his stuff through and folds up the stroller and car seat onto the moving carpet.
 If your stroller is too wide, they will check it for you.

-3. How does testing work:
+#3 – How does testing work?

-- DON’T WORRY ABOUT WHAT PEOPLE THINK
+DON’T WORRY ABOUT WHAT PEOPLE THINK

 This time around we attempted the crib with Oliver since he’s finally sleep trained at home, but it wasn’t that easy.
 He didn’t quite enjoy it and cried a lot.
 I’m not staying in a hotel room to sleep train and I couldn’t help feeling bad for the people staying next to our room so Oliver got to spend some time in bed with us again!

 THE CHALLENGES OF TRAVELING WITH A BABY

-- Unless you already live in a one bedroom apartment or studio, it’s really not easy being in the same room considering you most likely don’t have the same schedule as your baby.
+Unless you already live in a one-bedroom apartment or studio, it’s really not easy being in the same room considering you most likely don’t have the same schedule as your baby.
 You have to be very quiet once your baby falls asleep and have to hope that they don’t wake up.
 Kyle and I enjoy watching a movie before going to sleep, so this time around we put Oliver’s crib in our little hallway in the room.
 The first hour he usually is in such deep sleep he could care less what’s going on around…but once he goes into lighter sleep, that’s when you better hope you don’t step on a squeaky toy or have an awful sneeze.
 It was the same for when we co-slept, it was even harder.

-Oliver is so adaptable, which is a great thing, but also a bad one because we constantly have to create new habits while traveling.
-New space, different hours calls for different ways to do things and Oliver picks up on them quite quickly and it can be challenging to reverse them.
-For instance, he had some anxiety from being in a unknown room and crib that like I said he didn’t sleep well so we had to co-sleep.
+Oliver is so adaptable, which is a great thing, but also a bad one because we constantly have to create new habits while travelling.
+New space, different hours call for different ways to do things and Oliver picks up on them quite quickly and it can be challenging to reverse them.
+For instance, he had some anxiety from being in an unknown room and crib that like I said he didn’t sleep well so we had to co-sleep.
 Now that we’re back home, I realized that he had a harder time falling asleep in his crib but I think he still appreciated his crib as he slept the whole night!
-Moral of the story, be patient and go with what works wherever you are.
-I was battling in my head as we were in the hotel because of the fear of having to sleep train all over again, but honestly that’s how babies are!
+The moral of the story: be patient and go with what works wherever you are.
+I was battling in my head as we were in the hotel because of the fear of having to sleep train all over again, but honestly, that’s how babies are!
 One step forward and sometimes two steps backwards.
 They’re going through so much and sometimes you just have to remind yourself that and pick your battles!